 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise the University's basic financial statements.
-The other financial information on page 95 (the Schedules), as listed in the table of contents, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The other financial information on page 95 (the Schedules), as listed in the table of contents, and the accompanying schedule of expenditures of federal awards as required by the Office of Management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, on page 98, are presented for purposes of additional analysis and are not a required part of the basic financial statements.